There was an error with your log in

 • No roads between towns

-This results in a slightly higher-cost, but promises a significantly more immersive backcountry hiking experience
+The result is a slightly higher cost, and a significantly more immersive backcountry hiking experience

 Itinerary

 Nepal is a climber’s dream, but you can make it come true by joining the 16-day Manaslu Circuit tour.
-Lucky for you, this circuit is still far less trekked than some other trails in the country—this only means you’re getting a more authentic Himalayan experience through more remote parts of the mountain.
-There’s not enough space for us to list all the different alpine and tropical landscapes, vegetation, and animals you’ll encounter, so here are some showstoppers: Budhi Gandaki gorge with turquoise-hued waters and waterfalls, Himalayan blue pine forests, and mighty herds of yaks.
-You’ll stop for meals and overnight stays in rustic tea houses, so you’re really getting 2 for the price of 1: views of celestial, snow-capped peaks and a cultural experience of the traditional way of life.
+Lucky for us, this circuit is still far less trekked than some other trails in the country—this only means we’re getting a more authentic Himalayan experience through more remote parts of the mountain.
+There’s not enough space for us to list all the different alpine and tropical landscapes, vegetation, and animals we’ll encounter, so here are some showstoppers: Budhi Gandaki gorge with turquoise-hued waters and waterfalls, Himalayan blue pine forests, and mighty herds of yaks.
+We’ll stop for meals and overnight stays in rustic tea houses, so we’re really getting 2 for the price of 1: views of celestial, snow-capped peaks and a cultural experience of the traditional way of life.

-• Begin your journey in Kathmandu, Nepal’s bustling capital city.
-Meet your guides at the Tribhuvan International Airport and get transferred to your hotel.
+• We’ll begin our journey in Kathmandu, Nepal’s bustling capital city.
+We will meet together at the Tribhuvan International Airport and get transferred to our hotel.
 You’ll have some time to rest before heading out for a welcome dinner at a typical Nepalese restaurant in the heart of the city.
 This is a chance to get to know your guides and fellow travelers.
-You’ll also have a briefing and a detailed discussion of the trekking plan.
-After dinner, head back to your hotel for the night.
+We’ll also have a briefing and a detailed discussion of the trekking plan.
+After dinner, we will head back to your hotel for the night.

 Meals: Dinner